max-arshinov/copilot-demo/README.md

 ## Why GitHub Copilot Agent Mode?

+- The next essential instrument in your developer toolkit — just like when JetBrains automated refactorings changed the way we write code.
 - Integrates with your favorite IDE
 - Arguably, can compete with Cursor and Windsurf feature-wise